Skip to Content

 Sandeels are a commercially important fish and regularly school together in large aggregations.
 Sandeel numbers have varied over the last several decades, apparently due to a mixture of historic overfishing and changes in food supply.
 Fishing effort at the site has reduced in recent times and catch allowances remain limited in this part of the North Sea.
 This, combined with the sandeel's relatively short lifespan, suggests that the population at Turbot Bank may now be close to its natural age and size composition.

 Sandeels play an important role in the wider North Sea ecosystem, providing a vital source of food for seabirds such as Atlantic puffin (Fratercula arcticaand black-legged kittiwake (Rissa tridactyla), fish such as plaice (Pleuronectes platessa), and marine mammals such as dolphins.
 Conserving Turbot Bank will help to sustain this ecosystem service and maintain its potential to act as a source of young sandeels (larvae) for surrounding areas, most likely to the east and south of the site based on current prevailing patterns.
-Further detail on the evidence for this Nature Conservation MPA can be found on the Evidence section.
+Further detail on the evidence for this Nature Conservation MPA can be found in the Monitoring and Evidence section.

 Site location: Co-ordinates for this Nature Conservation MPA can be found in the Designation Order listed in the Relevant Documentation section.